Fat Daddio's PSF-93 9-inch Anodized Springform Pan · โ˜… 4.6 Top Pick Check price on Amazon →

 Not without double foil wrapping.
 The pan itself is tighter than most competitors but is not advertised as truly leakproof.
 Wrap the bottom in two layers of heavy-duty foil before placing in a water bath.
 Across 14 wrapped bakes, zero leaks.

 Nordic Ware claims a silicone-gasketed leakproof seal, which is genuinely tighter without foil.
-Fat Daddio's costs $10 less and matches it with proper foil wrapping.
+Fat Daddio's the price less and matches it with proper foil wrapping.
 Pick Fat Daddio's for value, Nordic Ware if you bake water baths often without foil prep.

 Run a thin offset spatula around the inside of the side ring before unlatching.
 Then unlatch slowly to avoid tearing the cheesecake top.
 Across 14 cakes, every release has been clean with this technique.